Bluefin Administrator’s Guide

 Bluefin publishes images based on the current and last stable version of Fedora.
 This is to give users maximum flexibility by allowing them to rebase to the version they want.
 You can choose from three rolling tags, or lock to a specific version of Fedora.

-gts (default) stable latest
+gts (default) stable or stable-daily latest

-Fedora Version: 39 40 40
+Fedora Version: 40 41 41

-GNOME Version: 45 46 46
+GNOME Version: 46 47 47

 Target User: Most users Enthusiasts Advanced users

-System Updates: Weekly Weekly Daily
+System Updates: Weekly Weekly or Daily Daily

 Application Updates: Twice a Day Twice a Day Twice a Day

-Kernel: Gated Gated kernel-fsync
+Kernel: Gated Gated Ungated

 • gts: This is the default image and is always aliased to the previous stable version of Fedora.
 It targets the majority of users.
 It is slang for “Grand Touring Support”, to signify a faster cadence than an LTS

-• latest: For users who want the very latest Fedora has to offer, an ungated kernel-fsync linux kernel, daily updates, full open throttle 🔥
+• latest: For users who want the very latest Fedora has to offer, an ungated linux kernel, daily updates, full open throttle 🔥

-The major difference between latest and stable is when they update. latest will upgrade to the next major Fedora release as soon as it is available and it builds daily. stable will upgrade when CoreOS does it’s userpace upgrade, which is usually a few weeks afterwards, and only builds weekly.
+The major difference between latest and stable is the kernel cadence and when they do a major upgrade. latest will upgrade to the next major Fedora release as soon as it is available and builds daily.

 One of Bluefin’s strengths is being able to atomically adjust versions.
 All the tags are built from the same repository and are essentially the same, the version numbers will just be different. gts for a work machine and stable for your hot rod.
 Additionally the ability to rebase between release cadences lets users repurpose machines for different use cases without needing to reinstall.